 All in all, you don’t have to be an architecture nerd (I’m certainly not) to appreciate the shameless mishmash of Romanesque, Gothic, Baroque, Renaissance, and medieval elements on show here in the Basilica.
 A reflection of its hodgepodge history, I guess.

 Pagans and emperors: Legendary origins

-Splendour aside, this is a place where it pays to know some history.
+And, putting aside looks for a moment, this is a place where it pays to know some history.
 And myth.

-Long before Augustus or Jesus, the Capitoline Hill on which the Santa Maria in Aracoeli sits was considered sacred and intricately bound with Rome’s history.
-In fact, some ancient Romans believed the Capitoline was the site of the city’s first settlement.
+Long before Jesus, long before Augustus, the Capitoline Hill on which the Basilica stands was considered sacred and the most important of Rome’s fabled seven hills.
+In fact, some ancient Romans believed the Capitoline was the place where it all began: the site of the city’s first settlement.
 The two main temples on this hill were dedicated to Jupiter and Juno respectively.

 Artists, saints, revolutionaries: Historic remnants

 And doesn’t it have the history to show for it.
-The Basilica’s architectural features form what feels like a tangible catalogue of trials and tribulations the Romans faced over the centuries — or, more to the point, the thanksgiving and worship that followed when the crises were averted.
+The Basilica’s architectural features form what feels like a tangible compendium of trials and tribulations the Romans faced over the centuries — or, more to the point, the thanksgiving and worship that followed when the crises were averted.
 From its zenith in the Middle Ages onward, Roman history is writ large in the very brick and mortar of this Basilica.